Socialist Campaign Group: Campaign Group News

 First published in March 1986, Socialist Campaign Group News was the monthly magazine of the Campaign Group.
 The paper published articles by Campaign Group MPs alongside left wing Labour Party activists and trade unionists.
 Issues regularly covered included: women's liberation, Black Sections, international liberation struggles, internal Labour Party democracy and elections, reports from the National Executive Committee, proposed resolutions for Labour Party Conference, socialist economic policy, disabled people's rights, Northern Ireland and the Conservative Party.

 As of 2008 the editorial board was Jim Mortimer (chair), Diane Abbott MP, Tony Benn, Jeremy Corbyn MP, Anni Marjoram, Bill Michie MP and Pete Willsman.
 A website of the same name, providing electronic versions of some of the articles in the printed edition and lists of Campaign Group MPs, was run from 1999 to 2010.

 Membership

+Current members

 Before 2017, the Campaign Group was only open to backbench MPs; this was reformed to allow all Members of Parliament to be members.

-The following 25 MPs are currently listed as members, although Abbott is sitting as an independent after having the whip suspended:
+The following 25 MPs are currently listed as members: